ABAKA-AI/mooredata-sdk/README.md

 </div>

-# MOOREData SDK | For Python
+# moore-sdk | For Python

-Welcome to `MOORE SDK`, an open-source Software Development Kit that forms the backbone of the MOORE platform.
-Designed to convert data between MOORE’s native format and widely-used, universal data structures such as COCO, YOLO, LABELME, KITTI, VOC, MOORE SDK helps to streamline and simplify your data operations.
+Welcome to `moore-sdk`, an open-source Software Development Kit that forms the backbone of the Moore platform.
+Designed to convert data between MOORE’s native format and widely-used, universal data structures such as COCO, YOLO, LABELME, KITTI, VOC, moore-sdk helps to streamline and simplify your data operations.

 The SDK is more than just a converter.
 It’s a swiss army knife of data processing tools.
 It comes loaded with an assortment of handy utility functions often used in data processing workflows, such as Calculate the area of a polygon or determine if a point is inside a polygon.

-Whether you’re moving data, cleaning data, transforming data, or just managing it, the MOORE SDK has got you covered with powerful features that make your work simpler and easier.
+Whether you’re moving data, cleaning data, transforming data, or just managing it, the moore-sdk has got you covered with powerful features that make your work simpler and easier.
 Built for developers, engineers and data scientists, this SDK aims to make your data-heavy processes more seamless and efficient.

-Stay tuned to get more details about the features, capabilities, and the simplicity MOORE SDK brings to your data operations.
+Stay tuned to get more details about the features, capabilities, and the simplicity moore-sdk brings to your data operations.

-Learn more about ABAKA [here](https://www.abaka.ai/)!
+Learn more about Abaka AI [here](https://www.abaka.ai/)!

 ## Overview